On the rank of general linear series on stable curves: The cases d = g - 2 and d = g

 \begin{lma}{\cite[Lemmas 1.7.4 and 3.3.2]{CC}} A multidegree $\md$ of total degree $g$ is semistable if and only if there is $v \in V(\GG_X)$ and an orientation $O$ on $\GG_X$, such that $\md = \md_O + v$ and there is no directed cut oriented towards an induced subgraph $\GG_Y$ with $v \in V(\GG_Y)$.
 If $\md$ is semistable, such an orientation exists for every choice of vertex $v \in V(\GG_X)$. \end{lma}

-\begin{rmk} The residual of an orientable multidegree is given by the orientation obtained by inversing the direction of each edge.
+\begin{rmk} Recall that if $\mdeg(L) = \md_O$ is an orientable multidegree, then $\mdeg(\omega_X \otimes L^{-1}) = \md_{O'}$, where $O'$ is the orientation obtained from $O$ by reversing the direction of all edges (see Lemma~\ref{lma:orientation_residual}).
 Since semistability is preserved in passing to the residual by Lemma~\ref{lma:semistable residual}, Lemma~\ref{lma:orientable g} thus gives the following characterization in total degree $d = g-2$.
 A multidegree $\md$ of total degree $d = g- 2$ is semistable if and only if for every vertex $v \in V(\GG_X)$, we have $\md = \md_O - v$ with $O$ an orientation on $\GG_X$ such that there is no directed cut oriented away from an induced subgraph $\GG_Y$ with $v \in V(\GG_Y)$.
 If $\md$ is semistable, such an orientation exists for every choice of vertex $v \in V(\GG_X)$. \end{rmk}

 The characterizations of semistability in Lemma~\ref{lma:orientable g} and Remark~\ref{rmk:partial orientation} can be encoded conveniently by biorienting one edge, respectively leaving one edge unoriented in the orientation.
 The condition then is that all directed cuts are oriented away from the bioriented edge, respectively towards the unoriented edge.
 See \cite{CC} for examples in degree $g$ and Figure~\ref{figure2} for an illustration in degree $g-2$.